 Class Schedule: *

-One day per week, currently Mondays
+One evening per week, currently Monday

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Career Advisor